KPI of the Day – Customer Service Performance: # Complaints received

 Nonetheless, it is better to receive complaints than not, because this can help a business address dissatisfaction.
 It can be difficult to correlate a single complaint with one particular aspect of the organization’s activity.

-For example, in the hotel industry, complaints regarding quality of service (such as room service delay) are correlated with multiple processes engaged in delivering that service (kitchen activity, room service person’s performance etc.).
+For example, in the hotel industry, complaints regarding the quality of service (such as room service delay) are correlated with multiple processes engaged in delivering that service (kitchen activity, room service person’s performance, etc.).

 Best practices in complaints handling constitute of: